neutralica/hson-unsafe/src/docs/2-transform.docs.md

 # HSON.transform

-HSON.transform is the conversion layer that parses HTML, JSON, or HSON into a single in-memory tree (HsonNode\_NEW) and serializes back out.
+HSON.transform is the conversion layer that parses HTML, JSON, or HSON into a single in-memory tree (HsonNode\) and serializes back out.
 You can use it two ways:

 1. direct functions (explicit, low-level)
 2. a small fluent builder (convenience chain)